messagebirdguides/notifications-guide-go/readme.md

     }
 ````

-Now, a successful `NewMessage()` call would log a message object that looks like the following:
+Now, a successful `sms.Create()` call would log a message object that looks like the following:

 ````
 &{ae554eccfa9047d9aa7cbe261f65d80b https://rest.messagebird.com/messages/ae554eccfa9047d9aa7cbe261f65d80b mt sms NomNom Hello, Don Cheetos,thanks for ordering at OmNomNom Foods!
 We are now preparing your food with love and fresh ingredients and will keep you updated.  <nil> 10 map[] plain 1  <nil> +0000 +0000 {1 1 0 0 [{6596963426 sent 2018-08-19 17:58:20 +0000 +0000}]} []}